Cau-Correa/ms1/README.md

 ### Forking the GitHub Repository

-Once you located the repository you want to fork, at the top right of the page below the right items in the navigation bar the fork buttom can be located.
+Once you locate the repository you want to fork, at the top right of the page below the right items in the navigation bar the fork button can be located.
 Now you should have a copy of the original repository in your GitHub account.

 ### Making a Local Clone